belovedpearl/Currency_Converter/README.md

 * Red color was used to highlight a notice of wrong input from user.

-* Blue color was also added to some statements to improve its appearance.
+* Blue color was also added to some statements to improve its visual appearance.

+* Green color is used to indicate loading a new section successful.

 ---